Privacy policy

 • device location,

-• technical parameters of your device and software,
+• technical parameters of the device and software,

 • photos and images uploaded through the Service.

-4. To whom we disclose your personal data
+4. Who we share your personal data with

-We disclose your personal data to the required extent to state administration bodies authorised by law (such as tax authorities).
+We share your personal data to the extent required with government authorities entitled to it by law (e.g., tax authorities).

-Your personal data is processed in IT systems, some of which are located in public computing clouds provided by third parties.
-We have ensured in our contracts with these entities that data will not be transferred to third countries (outside the European Economic Area) without appropriate safeguards.
+Your personal data is processed in IT systems, some of which are located in cloud computing provided by third parties.
+In our contracts with these entities, we have ensured that data will not be transferred to third countries (outside the European Economic Area) without appropriate safeguards.

-We use the support of specialised third parties who may have access to some of your data — entities providing:
+We use specialized third parties that may have access to part of your data — entities providing:

 • hosting and cloud infrastructure services,